pageuppeople-opensource/Eventsystem/README.md

 # BusinessEvents.SubscriptionEngine.Bootstrap
 [![serverless](https://dl.dropboxusercontent.com/s/d6opqwym91k0roz/serverless_badge_v3.svg)](http://www.serverless.com)

-This is a serverless framework template project created for VS2017.
+This is a bootstrappable version of the BusinessEvents Subscription Engine used by Glofish.
+It is a serverless framework project using dotnet core 1.0 and C#.

+The project will create and deploy the following infrastructure:
+* Kinesis Stream
+* DynamoDB Table that stores all the events
+* Lambda functions
+* Api-Gateway

+Refer to [Business Events Management](https://pageuppeople.atlassian.net/wiki/spaces/DEV/pages/6816533/Business+Events+Management) document on Confluence for more information on the architecture design.

 ## Installation